stabilaprotocol/documentation-en/docs/introduction/dpos.md

 There are several types of consensus, and the most commonly used are POW, POS, and DPoS.
 Definitely, different blockchain systems will have a unique way of implementation.
 This article will mainly introduce the DPoS consensus on which STABILA based.
 We will also explain the basic components and mechanisms of DPoS.

 ## Block Producing Process
-The witnesses of the blockchain network collect the newly generated transactions in the blockchain network and verify the legality of these transactions, then package the transactions in a block, record them as a new page on the ledger, and broadcast the page to the entire blockchain network.
+The executives of the blockchain network collect the newly generated transactions in the blockchain network and verify the legality of these transactions, then package the transactions in a block, record them as a new page on the ledger, and broadcast the page to the entire blockchain network.
 Other nodes will receive the new page and verify the legality of the transaction data on the page and add it to their own ledger.
-The witnesses will repeat this process so all new transaction data in the blockchain system can be recorded in the ledger.
+The executives will repeat this process so all new transaction data in the blockchain system can be recorded in the ledger.

 ## DPoS overview
-The role of consensus is to select the witnesseses in the blockchain system.
-The witnesseses verify the transaction data and keep the account in order to broadcast new accounts to other nodes in the network and obtains the approval of the new accounts from other nodes.
+The role of consensus is to select the executives in the blockchain system.
+The executives verify the transaction data and keep the account in order to broadcast new accounts to other nodes in the network and obtains the approval of the new accounts from other nodes.
 As a specific implementation of consensus, DPoS works in the following way:

-The DPoS consensus selects some nodes as witnesseses in the blockchain system based on the number of votes they receive.
+The DPoS consensus selects some nodes as executives in the blockchain system based on the number of votes they receive.
 First, when the blockchain system starts to operate, a certain number of tokens will be issued, and then the tokens will be given to nodes in the blockchain system.
-A node can apply to be a witnesses candidate in the blockchain system with a portion of the tokens.
+A node can apply to be a executives candidate in the blockchain system with a portion of the tokens.
 Any token-holding node in the blockchain system can vote for these candidates.
 Every t period of time, the votes for all the candidates will be counted.
-Top N candidate nodes with the most votes will become witnesseses for the next t period.
-After t period of time, the votes will be counted again to elect the new witnesseses, and the cycle continues.
+Top N candidate nodes with the most votes will become executives for the next t period.
+After t period of time, the votes will be counted again to elect the new executives, and the cycle continues.

 Let's see how it's realized in the context of STABILA: